 Web scraping is something that a lot of different companies look for, no matter the industry.
 According to Bill Coolidge, a tech blogger at 1Day2Write and Next Coursework, “it can help them get sales leads, stats, reputational information, and more.
 Although on the surface of it, it seems complex, web scraping is essentially just taking in a lot of data and converting it to a readable or usable format for non-programmers.”

 This post should give Python beginners some great ideas about programming projects to practice and improve their skills.
-For all of these projects, there are a lot of instructional videos and guides online that can show you step by step how to proceed.
-There are a lot more project options than these three, but these are by far the most basic and useful.
+For all of these projects, there are many instructional videos and guides online that can show you step by step how to proceed.
+There are many more project options than these three, but these are by far the most basic and useful.
 By working on projects like these, you’ll soon become a Python pro.